seikochan/seikochan.github.io/_posts/2014-01-25-entering-the-unix-world.markdown

 ##Handy Shortcuts
 Now that I've entered the Linux World I've found that knowing shortcuts is almost expected.

-[Here] I found some extremely convinient and helpful shortcuts to use.
+[Here] and [here] I found some extremely convinient and helpful shortcuts to use.

 ##Installing Programs via Fedora
 Another amazing capability that linux systems have is that they provide their own versions of software package managers.
 Fedora uses [yum].
 So if you want to install a certain program you should actually check yum to see if it has it first!